2022 Autumn in Piemonte, October 11 to October 18

 Former Professional Cyclist

 Marco has an impressive resume including stage victories in the 1992, 1993, and 1994 Giro d’Italia and overall winner of the 1993 Tour de Suisse.
 He has also been Directeur Sportif of Team Landbouwkrediet-Colnago and Team Crelan-Euphony from 2002 to 2013.
-Marco has been race commentator of the Giro d’Italia for Gazzetta Dello Sport Radio, Eurosport Television, and has his own show, The Coach, on the Bike Channel.
-Marco is currently a commentator for the Italian network RAI Sports for several races including the Giro d’Italia where makes his commentary on the back of a motorcycle following the lead group.
+Marco has been a race commentator of the Giro d’Italia for Gazzetta Dello Sport Radio, Eurosport Television, and has had his own show, The Coach, on the Bike Channel.
+Marco is currently a commentator for the Italian network RAI Sports for several races including the Giro d’Italia, Tour de France and Strade Bianche to name a few.
+He was part of the RAI 2020 Tokyo Olympics commentary team for the cycling events.
 He is affectionately know as Il Commissario.
 In addition to all of his accomplishments in the world of professional cycling, Marco is a great guy with a beautiful family.
 We are honored to collaborate with Marco.
 He brings a slice of cycling history to share with our guests.

 Marco is married to Lela and they have two children, Martina and Giacomo.Close